-Summer is officially here and that means Oregon’s music festivals and events are beginning to take the stage across the state.
-After two summers of cancellations, Oregon music festivals are ready to welcome fans back with open arms, ears and dancing feet.
+Summer is officially here and that means Oregon’s music festivals and events are taking the stage across the state.

 Oregon has an eclectic mix of music festivals to suit an array of genre lovers, featuring everything from indie rock and pop to hip hop, country, bluegrass/folk, electronic, classical, jazz and more.
 We have big festivals that receive national attention, and we have lots of little festivals that cater to a local audience.
 Many festivals are also fun for all ages and reasonably affordable.